PCA Orders: Can I Get Out of My Lease?

 If your PCA orders involve a significant change in duties but keep you stationed in the same location, there's no apparent reason to move.

 However, it might make sense for service members transferring to another military installation to move.
 For example, those stationed at Camp Pendleton may easily wind up at MCAS Miramar.
 Servicemembers at Joint Base Myer-Henderson Hall, may be reassigned to Fort Meade NSA.
-Though close in mileage, traffic in these areas can create an hour or greater commute one way.
-In these cases, you need to ask yourself, is it worth the hassle of a DITY move to preserve a work/life balance for the family?
-Is it worth another school transition?
-Will the commute offer a welcome buffer?
-These questions are yours to answer.
+Though close in mileage, traffic in these areas creates an hour or greater commute one way.

-- SCRA Protections: The SCRA provides active-duty service members with various legal protections regarding leases, but these protections are most effective with PCS moves.
+- SCRA Protections: The SCRA provides active-duty service members with legal protections regarding leases, but these protections are most effective with PCS moves.